British voters pick a new government against a backdrop of economic malaise and deep pessimism

 Sunak has struggled to shake off the taint of political chaos and mismanagement that’s gathered around the Conservatives.

 But for many voters, the lack of trust applies not just to the governing party, but to politicians in general.
-Veteran rouser of the right, Nigel Farage, has leaped into that breach and grabbed attention with his anti-immigration rhetoric.
+Farage has leaped into that breach.

 The centrist Liberal Democrats and environmentalist Green Party also want to sweep up disaffected voters.